Ladybower & Derwent Edge - Guided Walks Peak District

-The famous "Dambusters" dam and the open moors and tors of Derwent Edge, a lovely guided walk
+The famous "Dambusters" dam and the open moors of Derwent Edge

 This great guided walk starts from Fairholmes car park at the top end of Ladybower Reservoir near Bamford, Derbyshire.
 Before we head to the hills we will take time to visit the famous Derwent Reservoir dam where the “Dambusters” of the Royal Air Force 617 Squadron practiced 75 years ago this spring.